Arif receiving his best student (music) at his school year end concert. |

 Anyway recently (Dec 06) Arif was asked to back the Felda HQ choir during the farewell dinner for the retiring Felda director general.
 With less than a week’s rehearsal, we weren’t sure if he could make it.
 But he pulled it off beautifully and in the end performed two songs for the occasion.
 One was the haunting melody of 'A comme Amour' (Richard Clayderman's) which is a standard tearjerker background music for many Malay drama.

-The view of the farewell party - Arif can be seen on the
+The view of the farewell party - Arif can be seen on the big screen on the left, but he is actually located on the right. |

 The other song is the Indonesian ballad 'My Heart'.
 I thought he played like a pro on the beautiful melodic song by Melly Goeslaw, which was originally performed by Acha and Irwansyah.
 We spent hours even at home playing this song to death to provide the background for him to practice and get the feel of the piece.